bjspi/AI-Voice-Keyboard/README.md

   - **Functionality to temporary set Automatic Prompt**: Added option to temporarily toggle one of the user-defined prompts for automatic use for the current Keyboard session (until Keyboard is closed)
 - **Improved Workflow: Stop Recording and switch back**: Added a button to stop recording and return to previous Keyboard (e.g., Gboard) without needing to switch manually
 - **Enhanced Prompt Buttons**: Prompt buttons are always visible and intelligently handle text selection - using either existing selection or automatically selecting all text
+  - **Pressing prompt buttons during Active Recording**: Pressing prompt buttons during active recording just toggles this prompt to use after Recording Stop instead of immediately applying it to existing text
 - **Fixed Instant Recording**: Resolved issues with instant recording immediately ending in certain apps (e.g., Gemini)
-- **Better Style for Recording**: Added a more modern and appealing style during Recording to notice instantly when recording is active
 - **GBoard-Style Backspace-Functionality**: Added swipe-capability to backspace button for deleting multiple words at once
-- **Smart Transcription Flow**: After finishing transcription, pressing send buttons (e.g., in WhatsApp) no longer triggers instant recording again
 - **Import/Export Prompts**: Added feature to import and export user-created prompts/presets
 - **Improved Custom Characters with Emoji Support**: Smiley support added to "input custom characters" with improved limit and styling
+- **Better Style for Recording**: Added a more modern and appealing style during Recording to notice instantly when recording is active
+- **Smart Transcription Flow**: After finishing transcription, pressing send buttons (e.g., in WhatsApp) no longer triggers instant recording again
 - **Better Logging**: Enhanced logging for more effective ADB debugging

 ## Showcase